Updated March 21, 2026

 The above cabins are labeled A through F. F is larger than the rest of the cabins.
 So ask for Compartment F when booking and you'll get more room for no extra money.

-The Restaurant Car
+The Dining Car

-There's one or more restaurant cars depending on the season for both Sleeper Plus and Prestige passengers, who have their meals included in their fare.
+There's one or more dining cars depending on the season for both Sleeper Plus and Prestige passengers, who have their meals included in their fare.
 Wine and soft drinks cost extra for Sleeper Plus but are included in Prestige.

 I wasn't sure what to expect as far as food quality but it was fantastic!
 They use locally sourced ingredients from the area the train is traveling through.
 For dinner you get soup or salad, a choice of entrees and a choice of desserts.
 I have to say the food was every bit as good as restaurant fare.